Innovations and Awards

 Our proactive leadership and commitment to safety has garnered extensive external recognition.

 At Resolute, safety and community relations go hand-in-hand.
 Through our Board of Directors Safety Award program, Resolute operations can earn $5,000 to add to their annual community donations for every 250,000 hours worked without a recordable injury.
-In 2015, we distributed $253,770 in donations to charities chosen by our employees, who contributed to the company’s outstanding safety performance during the year:
+In 2016, we distributed nearly $190,000 in donations to charities chosen by our employees, who contributed to the company’s outstanding safety performance during the year: